Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 This 25 km long and up to 700 m deep gorge was formed from erosion caused by the Verdon River.
 The turquoise-green water of River Verdon flows into an artificial lake of Sainte-Croix at the canyon’s end.

-If you are an adventurous traveler, consider adding this site to the top of your bucket list since the location is ideal for hiking, fishing, canoeing, paragliding, rafting, and it’s a perfect spot for wild swimming.
+If you are an adventurous traveler, consider adding this site to the top of your bucket list since the location is ideal for hiking, fishing, canoeing, paragliding, and rafting, and it’s a perfect spot for wild swimming.

 With over 1500 routes difficulties raging from 20m – 400m, the limestone walls of this gorge also attract many rock climbers.